 You finished the privacy questionnaire in App Store Connect, submitted the build, and the next morning the status flipped to Metadata Rejected with a message like “the data collection practices you described do not match the data your app collects.”
-Sometimes the rejection is more specific — “the app appears to collect Device ID for tracking, but Tracking is not declared” — and sometimes it’s a generic “please review your responses.”
+Sometimes the rejection is more specific — “the app appears to collect Device ID for tracking, but Tracking is not declared” — and sometimes it is the generic “please review your responses.”

-Apple compares your declared answers against (a) what a reviewer sees when they run the binary through static analysis tools, (b) the SDKs they detect in the IPA, and (c) what your privacy manifest (PrivacyInfo.xcprivacy) says each SDK does.
+Apple compares your declared answers against three things: (a) what a reviewer sees when they run the binary through static analysis tools, (b) the SDKs they detect in the IPA, and (c) what your privacy manifest (PrivacyInfo.xcprivacy) plus each bundled SDK’s manifest says is collected.
 A mismatch on any of those three axes triggers the rejection.

 Common causes